All Episodes

 Well, I can send you with extra spending money.

-Well, what are you gonna do with all your advice you're giving Donald Trump?
+Well, what are you going to do with all your advice you're given Donald Trump?

-I know you've been over the White House a lot.
+I know you've been over in the White House a lot.

 Yeah, well, that's why I'm coming.